apalala/grako/README.rst

 * **Grako** is very fast.
 But dealing with millions of lines of legacy source code in a matter of minutes would be impossible without PyPy_, the work of **Armin Rigo** and the `PyPy team`_.

 * **Guido van Rossum** created and has lead the development of the Python_ programming environment for over a decade.
-A tool like **Grako**, at under five thousand lines of code, would not have been possible without Python_.
+A tool like **Grako**, at under six thousand lines of code, would not have been possible without Python_.

 * **Kota Mizushima** welcomed me to the `CSAIL at MIT`_ `PEG and Packrat parsing mailing list`_, and immediately offered ideas and pointed me to documentation about the implementation of *cut* in modern parsers.
 The optimization of memoization information in **Grako** is thanks to one of his papers.